How to Write a Marketing Plan

-A strong marketing plan defines the strategy a company is using to reach its customers.
+A strong promotional plan defines the strategy a company is using to reach its customers.
 It helps companies identify core objectives, define a clear roadmap and grow faster.
-In order to align your product or service with the correct target audience, you’ll need to do your market research and carefully put together your marketing plan.
+In order to align your product or service with the correct target audience, you’ll need to do your market research and carefully put together your marketing strategy.

-Xtensio’s FREE Marketing Plan Template and Editable Examples
+Xtensio’s FREE Marketing Strategy Template and Editable Examples

-Your starting point to create and share a beautiful marketing plan, without any design experience.
+Your starting point to create and share a beautiful promotional plan, without any design experience.

 Xtensio is a collaborative workspace where teams can easily create and share beautiful living documents

 Design anything from simple strategy docs to pitches, agendas, reports and other business and marketing collateral.
 Share a live link.
 Present.
 Export.
 It’s the easiest editor ever.

 A step-by-step guide to writing a marketing plan